-You must be at least age 18 and have a valid Minnesota driver's license in order to obtain a CDL instruction permit.
-All first-time applicants for a CDL must obtain a six-month permit, which will allow them to practice driving the commercial vehicle only with another driver with the same class license or higher.
+You must be at least 18 years old and have a valid Minnesota driver's license in order to obtain a Minnesota commercial learner permit (CLP).
+All first-time applicants for a CDL must obtain a six-month CLP, which will allow them to practice driving the commercial vehicle only with another driver with the same class license or higher.
 The permit is not renewable; the applicant must retake the knowledge tests.

-While practice driving with a CDL instruction permit:
+While practice driving with a CLP: